 - Death benefits.
 When a workplace accident results in fatal injury, surviving family members can receive death benefits equivalent to 2/3 of the average weekly wage of the deceased worker.
 Payments for funeral expenses are also available.

 Claims for minor injuries such as a sprained ankle or a cut requiring a few stitches can typically be handled without legal representation.
 However, you should consult an attorney if:

 - Your employer is disputing your claim by claiming you weren’t injured at work or that your injuries are not as serious as you believe.

 - You’ve been the victim of retaliation related to your workers’ compensation claim, such as a cut in work hours, demotion, or pay reduction.

 - You’ve been offered a settlement that doesn’t fully cover your expenses.

 - You can return to work, but your employer isn’t willing to accommodate your restrictions.

 - You now have a permanent disability and wish to apply for Social Security disability benefits in addition to your workers’ compensation claim.

 O’Connor Law PLLC’s experienced workers’ compensation attorneys will fight for your right to a fair settlement so you can focus on recovering from your injuries and moving forward with your life.
 Contact us today to schedule a free, no-obligation initial consultation.
-Our offices are convenient to residents of Westchester, Nassau, Suffolk, Rockland, Putnam, and Orange counties, as well as those living in Brooklyn, Bronx, Queens, and Manhattan.
+Our offices are convenient to residents of Westchester, Nassau, Suffolk, Rockland, Putnam, and Orange counties, as well as those living in White Plains, New Rochelle, Mount Vernon, Larchmont, Brooklyn, Bronx, Queens, and Manhattan.